-The Commission invited submissions on the Rule change proposal by 7 November 2019.
+The Commission invited submissions on the Rule change proposal by 29 April 2021.
 The Commission received no submissions on the Rule change proposal.

-1.2 Rationale for the rule change proposal
+1.2 Rationale for the rule change request

-As part of the Commission's rule making functions conferred on it under legislation, the Commission reviews, amends and maintains the Rules in accordance with the NEL, NGL and the NERL.
+As part of the Commission's rule making functions conferred on it under legislation, the Commission reviews, amends and maintains the Rules in accordance with the NEL, NGL and NERL.
 The purpose of this function, among other things, is to improve and enhance the quality of the Rules.